 All Associate in Science degree students must complete the required English and mathematics courses with a grade of "C" or higher.

-- Non-credit college-prep reading, writing, and/or math courses may also be required, depending on placement test scores.
-Contact an adviser for more details. - Check prerequisites.
-Students who lack high school preparation in keyboarding and microcomputer use skills will need to take the following prerequisites:
+1 Non-credit college-prep writing, reading, and/or math courses may also be required, depending on placement test scores.
+Contact an advisor for more details.